CRM stands for customer relationship management. The name itself should tell you why you should prioritise it.

-However, it's vital to remember that it's not the CRM software itself that is the solution — it has to be used effectively in order to work.
-That's why you need to provide support to the CRM software users and make sure they understand the huge value that a well-maintained CRM system represents for them and the company.
+However, it's vital to remember that it's not the CRM software itself that is the solution — it has to be used effectively to work.
+That's why you need to support CRM software users and ensure they understand the enormous value that a well-maintained CRM system represents for them and the company.

 How much does a CRM cost?

-CRM systems range a lot in price, and there's no catch-all answer.
+CRM systems range in price, and there's no catch-all answer.
 But you can keep these things in mind when selecting a system:

-- Many CRMs charge per user - you pay more if you have 100 users than if you have 10.
+- Many CRMs charge per user - you pay more if you have 100 users than 10.

-- Other CRMs charge by the amount of data - you may be able to log 10,000 customers for a certain price, but you need to pay if you need to add more.
+- Other CRMs charge by the amount of data - you may be able to log 10,000 customers for a specific price, but you need to pay if you need to add more.

 - Some charge by functionality - you may be able to subscribe to a base package, but if you want more advanced tools to work with your customer data, you need to pay for them.

-While CRM pricing models can be complicated, the positive news is that the barriers to adopting CRM are lower than ever before.
+While CRM pricing models can be complicated, the positive news is that the barriers to adopting CRM are lower than ever.

-For example, HubSpot made their basic CRM 100% free so that customers wouldn't have to sign a long-term agreement with pre-license fees to find out if they actually need a CRM system.
+For example, HubSpot made their primary CRM 100% free so customers wouldn't have to sign a long-term agreement with pre-license fees to determine if they need a CRM system.

 When you pilot or test a new CRM system, keep your whole team using the existing CRM solution they're used to, and use a couple of dedicated and curious colleagues as your test pilots.
-Then you'll get a better understanding of what software and package are right for you.
+Then you'll better understand what software and package are right for you.

 The evolution of CRM